-In order to provide the opportunity for input from member governments and area legislators into the planning process, public meetings were held in each of INCOG's member counties.
+As background information, to provide the opportunity for input from member governments and area legislators into the planning process, in 2010 public meetings were held in each of INCOG's member counties.
 At these meetings input was sought regarding the types of projects which should be considered for funding, the level of funding, possible ranking criteria and other issues which were crucial to plan development.
 Additionally at these meetings representatives were selected to be members of a Policy Committee to establish the application guidelines and ranking criteria for the evaluation of REAP projects submitted to INCOG.
 The Policy Committee is comprised of representatives of the INCOG region who are eligible to apply for these funds including counties, communities under 1,750 population and communities between 1,750 and 7,000.
 The Policy Committee provides oversight to the REAP Program and makes recommendations to the INCOG Board of Directors.
-In developing the INCOG REAP Plan for the 2011/2012 funding year, the REAP Policy Committee made minor revisions to the INCOG REAP plan to reflect changes in Title 62 made during the 2010 legislative session.
 Application guidelines, including application deadlines, scoring criteria and maximum grant amounts, are addressed in the annual Application Guidelines.

 The following regional objectives were established pertaining to the projects to be funded through the REAP Program.
-Projects receiving funding should: a) enhance economic development; b) promote intergovernmental cooperation; c)

-promote and enhance public health and safety; and/or d) implement regional or local plans.
+Projects receiving funding should: a) enhance economic development; b) promote intergovernmental cooperation; c) promote and enhance public health and safety; and/or d) implement regional or local plans.